POSTED November 3, 2019

 Low Hour Boats – Are They Really Better?

-“Low hours”, and “only X amount of hours” seem to be common tag lines thrown around in online advertisements when selling a boat, usually implying that it’s a good thing.
+“Low hours” and “only X amount of hours” are common tag lines thrown around in online advertisements when selling low hour boats, usually implying that it’s a good thing.

-There is always two sides to every story, and inspecting boats everyday, I get the chance to see high and low hour boats, and the condition they’re actually in.
-As with everything, context always plays a big part, and just to clarify – I am not talking about new boats here.
+There is always two sides to every story.
+Inspecting boats everyday, I get the chance to see high and low hour boats, and the condition they’re actually in.
+As with everything, context always plays a big part.
+Just to clarify – I am not talking about new boats here.
 Sure, a boat less than 3 years old with low hours generally will be a good sign.
 But lets take a look at a 10-15 year old boat with 200-300 hours.